 - St. Maarten to St. Barts ferry schedule and book online here

-We spent most of our days driving to all the different beaches on the island, eating at the best restaurants in Anguilla, relaxing in our private pool, but our favorite day was spent on the Sandy Island where we had the best lobster of our lives.
+We spent most of our days driving to all the different beaches on the island, eating at the best restaurants in Anguilla, relaxing in our private pool, but our favorite day was spent on Sandy Island where we had the best lobster of our lives.
 There a ton to do and see in Anguilla.

 The beaches are deserted we only say one little place that appeared to maybe have some cold beers.
 There was only one offshore excursion in Barbuda to the Frigate Bird Sanctuary.
 Which is the world’s largest frigate birds nesting with 2,500+ birds.
 We did see tons of Frigatebirds but we weren’t bird watching, we were watching out for them when flying our drone.
 We were after gorgeous aerial shots of Barbuda like this.

 NOTE: You can take a ferry from Barbuda to Antigua.

 We spent the day hiking in the Morne Trois Pitons National Park.
 We were high up in the rainforest crossing several rivers with spectacular views (when it’s not raining).
 There are over 300 miles of hiking trails in Dominica we hope to get back to do some more hiking in Dominica.

-NOTE: You can take a ferry from Dominica to Guadeloupe, Martinique and St. Lucia.
+NOTE: You can take a ferry from Dominica to Guadeloupe, Martinique, and St. Lucia.

 There are tons of offshore excursions in St. Lucia but if you prefer to chill on the beach Windstar sets up a beach BBQ on Pigeon Island.
 They transform the beach into their own private club for the day complete with beach chairs, umbrella drinks, water sports, jerk chicken, and much more.

 We also didn’t have a chance to visit the Piton’s during our cruise so on our return trip we went on Pitons sunset & snorkel cruise.
 There are also Martinique day trips from St. Lucia, click here for details.

 NOTE: You can take a ferry from St. Lucia to Martinique, Dominica, and St. Lucia.

-Les Saintes, Guadaloupe
+Les Saintes, Guadeloupe

 Guadeloupe surprised us the most.
-We didn’t know much the island, but we now know we’ll be going back.
+We didn’t know much about the island, but we now know we’ll be going back.
 We spent the day out on a boat exploring the Les Saintes islands.
 Gorgeous beaches and volcanic hillsides.
 The water reminded us of our favorite islands, El Nido in the Philippines.

-NOTE: You can take a ferry from Guadeloupe to Dominica, Martinique and St. Lucia.
+NOTE: You can take a ferry from Guadeloupe to Dominica, Martinique, and St. Lucia.

-Basseterre is often referred to one of the prettiest Caribbean’s capital cities.
+Basseterre is often referred to as one of the prettiest Caribbean’s capital cities.
 So we made sure to save a few hours to explore the city.
 Adam went diving in St. Kitts in the morning while I was being pampered at the spa on the Wind Surf.
 There are often port day specials in the spa and I highly recommend getting a massage.

 NOTE: You can take a ferry from St. Kitts to Nevis.

 After snorkeling, we took the tender into Gustavia.
-We highly suggest renting a car to explore the island, this is the most affordable option to see the most of the island.
+We highly suggest renting a car to explore the island, this is the most affordable option to see most of the island.
 We opted to walk over to St. Jeans Bay, which was only 20 minutes from Gustavia.

 NOTE: You can take a ferry from St. Barts to St. Maarten, click here for schedule & rates.